Skip to main content

 Neurotransmitter Modulation and the Gut-Brain Axis

 The long-term dialogue between the gut and the central nervous system is profoundly influenced by this combined therapeutic strategy.
-The is a major site of neurotransmitter production and modulation.
+The gut microbiome is a major site of neurotransmitter production and modulation.
 For instance, certain species of Lactobacillus and Bifidobacterium can produce gamma-aminobutyric acid (GABA), while spore-forming clostridia can influence serotonin (5-HT) synthesis in enterochromaffin cells.
 A diet that fosters these microbial populations can therefore directly influence the availability of key neurotransmitters involved in mood and anxiety regulation.

 The gut microbiome acts as an adaptive endocrine organ, translating dietary inputs into systemic hormonal and immunological signals.